 3.5.
 Weed Persistence Index

-Weed persistence index as affected by zinc nutrition has shown in Table 5.
-The results revealed that significant difference were observed at 20 DAT, where the highest value has been recorded in T6 and all other treatments except T3 were on par and the lowest weed persistence index was recorded in the treatment T3.
+Weed persistence index as affected by zinc nutrition is shown in Table 5.
+The results revealed that significant difference were observed at 20 DAT, where the highest value has been recorded in T6 all other treatments except T3 were on par, and the lowest weed persistence index was recorded in the treatment T3.
 This may be attributed to the effect of nutri primed and foliar nutrition of Nano Zn.
-This proved the effectiveness of nano zinc through seed and foliar nutrition, which enhanced the competitiveness of rice in early stages.
-However, soil application of nutrients makes the weeds more available with nutrients and the population of it increases (Mahajan et al., 2014).
+This proved the effectiveness of nano zinc through seed and foliar nutrition, which enhanced the competitiveness of rice in the early stages.
+However, soil application of nutrients makes the weeds more available with nutrients, and its population increases (Mahajan et al., 2014).

 Table 5.
 Effect of zinc nutrition on weed persistence index in rice at 20 and 40 DAT.